Image: Courtesy of LIDS

 “Through automation, ML 2.0 frees up subject matter experts to spend more time on the steps that truly require their domain expertise, like deciding which problems to solve in the first place and evaluating how predictions impact business outcomes,” says Schreck.

-Last year, Accenture joined the MIT and Feature Labs team to undertake an ambitious project — build an AI project manager by developing and deploying a machine learning model that could predict critical problems ahead of time and augment seasoned human project managers in the software industry.
+Last year, Accenture joined the MIT and Feature Labs team to undertake an ambitious project — build an AI project manager by developing and deploying an ML model that could predict critical problems ahead of time and augment seasoned human project managers in the software industry.

 Next, the domain experts used the software to simulate using the model, and test how well it would work as new, real-time data came in.
-This method also extends the "train-test-validate" protocol typical to contemporary machine-learning research, making it more applicable to real-world use.
+This method also extends the "train-test-validate" protocol typical to contemporary] ML research, making it more applicable to real-world use.
 The model was then deployed making predictions for hundreds of projects on a weekly basis.

 In a separate joint paper, "The AI Project Manager," the teams walk through how they used the ML 2.0 paradigm to achieve fast and accurate predictions.